AdrianTorjKobza/Physical_AI_Robotics/System_Design/Design_a_Planning_and_Control_Algorithm_for_Outdoor_Mobile_Robots_that_can_Handle_Various_Terrains.md

 # Terrain-Adaptive Kinodynamic Planning Architecture (TAKPA)

 ## 1. Architecture Overview
 The TAKPA solution is a cloud-agnostic, edge-to-cloud microservices architecture centered around a robust planning and control algorithm for outdoor mobile robots.
-The core algorithmic approach utilizes a hybrid, terrain-aware pipeline: a Global Planner generates a path using a modified A* algorithm that weights route selection based on semantic terrain costs (e.g., mud is higher cost than gravel), updated continuously via satellite imagery and fleet data.
+The core algorithmic approach utilizes a hybrid, terrain-aware pipeline: a Global Planner generates a path using a modified A* algorithm that weights route selection based on semantic terrain costs (e.g. mud is higher cost than gravel), updated continuously via satellite imagery and fleet data.
 Locally, the robot relies on a Terrain-Adaptive Model Predictive Controller (MPC).
 This MPC dynamically adjusts its kinodynamic constraints, such as maximum acceleration, turning velocity, and prediction horizon, based on real-time slip detection and terrain classification provided by an onboard sensor fusion node (LiDAR, RGB-D, and IMU).
 The cloud backend manages fleet telemetry, heavy mapping aggregation, and distributed AI model training for continuous improvement of the semantic terrain classifier.

 ## 2. Architecture Diagram
 ```mermaid